 2. I don’t normally hard-line classify books as “beginner, intermediate, advanced,” because I’m convinced that beginners can pick up a book and learn what are classified as adv

 anced techniques.
 But this is a book that I’d say is definitely intermediate and beyond.
-There are some things in it that a beginner could pick up – and still, any determined beginner can accomplish even the advanced techniques herein.
+There are some things in it that a beginner could pick up – and still, any determined beginner can accomplish even the advanced techniques in it.
 However, I’d not recommend it to a newbie at embroidery.

 Overall, I like the book very much, and I’m glad I’ve added it to my library!
 I think intermediate to advanced stitchers will really like it, as it will certainly give you a new perspective and plenty of inspiration for your embroidery projects!